How To Cure IBS In One Day (9 most effective strategies)

 - The usual dose of enteric-coated capsules is 1 or 2 capsules three times daily.

-- Peppermint oil used for short term periods, if you plan to use it for longer than one month, please consult your doctor.
+- Peppermint oil is used for short-term periods.
+Please consult your doctor if you plan to use it for over a month.

-- Usually minimal and only appears in larger doses.
+- Usually minimal and only appear in larger doses.

 - The most common side effect is heartburn.
 The peppermint oil capsule form protects your stomach from this side effect.

 - Others (rare): allergic reactions, headache, burning anal pain.

 More Information About Peppermint Oil for IBS

 Option 2: Buscopan IBS Relief